queryluke/masseffect-5e-data/data/rules/damage-and-healing.md

 ### Temporary Hit Points
-Some spells and special abilities confer temporary hit points to a creature.
+Some powers and special abilities confer temporary hit points to a creature.
 Temporary hit points aren't actual hit points;
 they are a buffer against damage, a pool of hit points that protect you from injury.

 When you have temporary hit points and take damage, the temporary hit points are lost first, and any leftover damage